ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: Discussion

+As \nthp is significantly affected by stellar feedback, particulary by the increase in temperature associated with the central massive OB star cluster, we further investigate the kinematics of the gas in these regions using DCN emission, which is more resilient to temperature enhancements.
+Although DCN does not trace filamentary structures as extended as those revealed by \nthp, it highlights hotter and denser gas components, and reveals filamentary features within the R2 filament and in structures located close to the central OB cluster and respective \hh bubble.

-Here we assess whether the R2 filament shows evidence of ongoing core accretion processes.
+First, we assess whether the R2 filament shows evidence of ongoing core accretion processes.
 Recently, \citet{pierre2024} derived a dust temperature map of the G012 protocluster, finding values of $\sim$~35\,K at the top of R2.
 They also reported a spatial shift between the \hdos and \nthp column density peaks, which they interpret as the effect of a detected hot core \citep{armante2024} heating the gas and destroying \nthp at the top of the filament.
-Such conditions complicate the detection of accretion signatures in \nthp, since the corresponding PV diagram lacks the characteristic ``V-shape'' features seen in other filaments undergoing accretion \citep[e.g.,][]{liu2019,bonne2020,bonne2023,yiyo2024,nico2024}.
-However, DCN emission in the same region does reveal a clear V-shape structure, coincident with the hot core location (see Fig.\,\ref{fig:dcn_pv}), along with an SiO elongated feature perpendicular to the filament \citep[see Fig.\,3 in][]{armante2024}.
-Together, these observations suggest that accretion is ongoing at the top of R2.
+DCN emission in this region reveals a clear ``V-shape'' structure, features seen in other filaments undergoing accretion \citep[e.g.,][]{liu2019,bonne2020,bonne2023,yiyo2024,nico2024}, coincident with the hot core location (see Fig.\,\ref{fig:dcn_pv}, right panel), along with an SiO elongated feature perpendicular to the filament related with an outflow component \citep[see Fig.\,3 in][and Fig. \ref{fig:TRACERS}]{armante2024}.
 Additional kinematic evidence is found along the filament.
 As shown in Fig.~\ref{fig:gradients} (right panel), the average-velocity diagram reveals a clumping of velocities around $\sim$\,1\,$\kms$ in the central and densest region of R2, spatially coincident with the integrated intensity peak.
 Such clumps in PV space are commonly interpreted as signatures of accretion-driven core formation \citep[e.g.,][]{hacar2013,kainulainen2016,ladjelate2020}, marking regions where gravity overcomes thermal support \citep[e.g.,][]{andre2010,palau2013}.
 Thus, the observed velocity clumping in addition to the small velocity spreads in the PV diagrams features along the R2 filament and the similar values in velocity between cores and dense gas further points to an active role of cores in shaping the filament kinematics.

 To place R2 in context, we compare its star-forming properties with those of the ISF OMC-2 filament.
 From previous catalogs \citep{tom2012,tom2016,furlan2016,kainulainen2017,stutz2018,gonzalez2019} we derive a SFR of 95\,M$_{\odot}$\,Myr$^{-1}$ and a SFE of 0.008 for protostellar cores in OMC-2.
 In addition, previous studies estimated a line-mass profile of $\lambda(\omega) = 385\,M_{\odot}$\,pc$^{-1}$($\omega$/pc)$^{0.38}$ \citep{stutz2018}.
 Although R2 shows an even steeper line-mass profile, its SFR is lower than that in OMC-2 (see Fig.~\ref{fig:enclosedmass}), while both regions exhibit similar efficiencies.
 This comparison suggests that R2 is already in an evolved phase of filamentary accretion, possibly slightly earlier than OMC-2 but progressing toward a comparable state.
 This makes R2 an excellent candidate for testing filamentary accretion scenarios with upcoming JWST observations of YSOs in these filaments.